 Children's Hospital of Wisconsin offers one of the largest pediatric dermatology practices in the country.
-We have five full-time, board-certified dermatologists and two specialty-trained physician assistants who have nearly 15,000 patient visits each year.
+We have four full-time, board-certified dermatologists and two specialty-trained physician assistants who have nearly 15,000 patient visits each year.

 At Children's, we know you want the best for your child, so we are dedicated to serving children and offering the best, most compassionate care available.